 A couple of ways to transcribe your video would be-

 - Automatic Speech Recognition Technology– The only downside with this cheap and affordable transcription option is that it can come back with some errors.
-The best in the game would have to be Speechmatics if you want to give it a go.
+The best in the game will have to be Speechmatics if you want to give it a go.

 #2 Create Content That Resonates With Your Audience

-It is pretty easy to get caught up in the world of SEO video marketing but it is important to keep in mind that the final user is going to be a real live human being.
+It is pretty easy to get caught up in the world of SEO video marketing, but it is important to keep in mind that the final user is going to be a real live human being.

-SEO can only get your video on the screen of your target audience but it is up to you to keep them engaged and watching by creating good content.
+SEO can only get your video on the screen of your target audience, but it is up to you to keep them engaged and watching by creating good content.

 The better your video content is, the less time you have to invest in SEO.
 Don’t get me wrong- I truly love SEO and video marketing, but I see this more often than not which is why I am mentioning it here- If your video content blows your target audience away, it WILL get watched and therefore promoted. – Burkhard Berger awesomex.com